Symbiosis-Quantum-Club/awesome-quantum-optimization/README.md

 * hybrid quantum–classical solvers,
 * quantum-inspired classical approximations.

-This repository focuses on **what can be implemented today** using existing hardware, simulators, and hybrid workflows—rather than speculative long-term algorithms.
+This repository focuses on **what can be implemented today** using existing hardware, simulators, and hybrid workflows, rather than speculative long-term algorithms.

 ---

-## Problem–Algorithm–Tool Pipeline
+## Current Problem–Algorithm Pipeline for Quantum Optimization Projects

 ```
 Optimization Problem